andersonsimioni/AnonNetCore_py/documentation/api.md

 - The front-end can run directly as a local `.html` file.
 - CORS is open in the MVP to simplify external app integration.
 - Long operations can use jobs or WebSocket events.
-- The API does not replace internal protocols; it delegates to core clients and services.
+- The API delegates to core clients and services instead of bypassing internal protocol flows.

 ## Status Endpoints